Lake Tikitapu

-Lake Tikitapu, more commonly known as Blue Lake, is the smallest of four small lakes lying between Lake Rotorua and Lake Tarawera in the Bay of Plenty Region of New Zealand's North Island.
-The other three are Lake Rotokakahi (Green Lake), Lake Okareka, and Lake Okataina.
+Lake Tikitapu, more commonly known as Blue Lake, is the smallest of four small lakes lying between Lake Rotorua and Lake Tarawera in the Bay of Plenty Region of New Zealand.
+The other three are Lake Rotokakahi (Green Lake), Lake Ōkāreka, and Lake Ōkataina.

-Lake Tikitapu gets its name, Blue Lake, for its aqua colour.
-Its stunning blue colour can be attributed to the pumice and rhyolite that lies on the lake bed.
+The lake is named in English for its stunning aqua blue colour, which can be attributed to the pumice and rhyolite that lies on the lake bed.